-Roasted Butternut Squash has four simple ingredients, but makes one phenomenal, healthy, and easy side dish recipe.
+Roasted Butternut Squash has four simple ingredients, but makes one phenomenal, easy side dish recipe.
 Cubes of baked butternut squash are toasty and caramelized with a cinnamon-spiced maple glaze.

 It’s officially fall and butternut squash recipes are all the rage!
 Roasted Butternut Squash is the perfect seasonal recipe for the holiday table or weeknight dinners.